NordicGeodesy/NordicTransformations/README.md

 further details on the use of `cct`. `cct` is the go-to application for spatio-temporal (4D) coordinates.

-All transformation setups used `cct` with `cct` are describing the transformation between two systems.
-In PROJ the `cs2cs` application can be used to transform between to named coordinate systems without knowing the specifics of the transformation between those two systems.
-This functionality also works with the NKG transformations, at least for the national transformations described below.
-An example of such transformation is given below where we transform Danish UTM32 coordinates to System34 with `cs2cs`:
+All transformation setups using `cct` are describing the transformation between two systems.
+An example of such transformation is given below where we transform Danish UTM32 coordinates to System34 with `cct`:

 ```
-cs2cs +init=DK:UTM32 +to +init=DK:S34S <file>
+cct +proj=pipeline +step +init=DK:UTM32 +inv +step +init=DK:S34S <file>
 ```

-`cs2cs` does only work with 2D and 3D coordinates.
-So for more advanced 4D transformations using `cct` is necessary.

 ## Transforming coordinates